riyanshibohra/SafeDrive-AI/README.md

 - Bridget, A. et al. (2017).
 "Effectiveness of Bimodal Versus Unimodal Alerts for Distracted Drivers," pp. 376-382.
 [DOI: 10.17077/DRIVINGASSESSMENT.1515](https://doi.org/10.17077/DRIVINGASSESSMENT.1515)

 ## Contributions
-Contributions are welcome!
-Feel free to open an issue or submit a pull request.